-I took the decision in 2013 to follow a passion that I've had since I was a kid.
-I purchased my first DSLR camera around April time with the aim of turning my memories and experiences exploring the country into unique photographs that captured my perspective of the scene.
+In 2013 I took the decision to take up a passion that I've had since I was a kid.
+I went out and purchased my first DSLR camera with the aim of turning my memories and experiences into unique photographs that captured my perspective.
 I wanted people to look at my work and feel a sense of what it must have been like to be there during that precise moment.

-I hadn't studied photography, so I started to read some books on the basics and more importantly I was out practising with the different settings and exposures every opportunity I had.
-I am a big believer that experience betters qualification, hence why I did not go on to study for a qualification in the field.
-I have managed to build a professional reputation through experience and ensuring I have a high quality unique portfolio that tells my story.
+At the time I wasn't confident using the camera and its settings so I started to study the basics but more importantly I was out practising every opportunity I had.
+I am a firm believer in experience over qualification.
+I have managed to build a professional reputation through experience and ensuring I have a high quality unique portfolio that tells my story without any formal qualifications.
+I spent a year self teaching, travelling the UK and experimenting with different settings and exposures, this really enhanced my understanding in the field.

-I spent a good year self teaching, and spent time in some amazing locations around the UK with my camera, this really enhanced my understanding of the field.
-I started to gain exposure by winning competitions and having work published, things were really starting to take off.
-I still find myself learning something new each time I'm out and to ensure I continue to offer a range of unique photographs and services I've set out two aims for the future.
+I started to gain exposure for my work through winning competitions and having work published in magazines, and things were really starting to take off.
+Till this day I still find myself learning something new each time I'm out and learning to adapt the the locations conditions.
+To ensure I continue to offer a range of unique photographs and services I've set out two aims for the future.

 My first aim is regarding my Landscape portfolio.
 This showcases my favourite locations from the South of England and includes places that hold some great memories for me.
 Southern England is home to amazing landscapes and locations and this is why I spend my time exploring the region, finding new and unique scenes.
 In this portfolio I aim to capture scenes from a unique perspective, with strong contrasting colours and with the photograph evenly composed so the eye travels the full length and width of the photo.
 I have pledged to add a unique location to this area from the South of England each month, Take a look through my Landscape Portfolios and see how I am progressing.